rafi/tikal-radar-day-extend-k8s/README.md

 ```

 :warning: If your operator-sdk is running locally, you will notice it
 reconciled the new state and created a new pod.
+STOP the operator-sdk server
+now.

 ## Controller Implementation